-Normalization of time histories

-To illustrate an example of normalization on timehistories, the thorax loadwall time-histories for the RHF condition are shown for the "Non-normalized" condition in Figure 2, and the "Mass-based", "Eff Mass & Char Length", and "Eff Mass & Eff Stiff" normalization conditions in Figure 3-5, respectively.
+Normalization of time-histories.
+To illustrate an example of normalization on time-histories, the thorax loadwall time-histories for the RHF condition are shown for the "Non-normalized" condition in Figure 2, and the "Mass-based", "Eff Mass & Char Length", and "Eff Mass & Eff Stiff" normalization conditions in Figures 3-5, respectively.

-Visual inspection of Figures 2 and 3 reveals that "Mass-based" normalization results in a small level of improvement in curve group similitude, and in fact the average %CV improves from 64.7 to 45.1 for a percent improvement of 30.3%.
-Inspection of Figures 2 and 4 shows that the "Eff Mass & Char Length" normalization results in an even more significant improvement in the curve grouping, with a corresponding 42.8% improvement in the %CV value.
-Finally, inspection of Figures 2 and 5 illustrates that the "Eff Mass & Eff Stiffness" normalization is very effective at bringing the curves together, resulting in a 60.9% improvement in the %CV value.
+Visual inspection of Figures 2 and 3 reveals that "Mass-based" normalization results in a small level of improvement in curve group similitude, and in fact the cumulative %CV improves from 60.2 to 43.1 for a percent improvement of 28.4%.
+Inspection of Figures 2 and 4 shows that the "Eff Mass & Char Length" normalization results in an even more significant improvement in the curve grouping, with a corresponding 50.0% improvement in the %CV value.
+Finally, inspection of Figures 2 and 5 illustrates that the "Eff Mass & Eff Stiffness" normalization is very effective at bringing the curves together, resulting in a 68.3% improvement in the %CV value.
 The trend revealed above indicates that incorporating the response data into the normalization process results in better grouping of curves and thus more effective normalization.

-Figure 2.
-"Non-normalized" RHF thorax loadwall time-histories (%CV = 64.7)
+Figure 2: "Non-normalized" RHF thorax loadwall time-histories (%CV = 60.2).

-Figure 3.
-"Mass-based" RHF thorax loadwall timehistories (%CV = 45.1)
+Figure 3: "Mass-based" RHF thorax loadwall time-histories (%CV = 43.1).

-Figure 4.
-"Eff Mass & Char Length" RHF thorax loadwall time-histories (%CV = 37.0)
+Figure 4: "Eff Mass & Char Length" RHF thorax loadwall time-histories (%CV = 30.1).

-Figure 5.
-"Eff Mass & Eff Stiff" RHF thorax loadwall time-histories (%CV = 25.3)
+Figure 5: "Eff Mass & Eff Stiff" RHF thorax loadwall time-histories (%CV = 19.1).

-Normalization of force-deflection histories

-To illustrate an example of normalization on forcedeflection histories, the force-deflection curves for the oblique thorax pendulum impacts are shown for the "Non-normalized" condition in Figure 6 and the "Mass-based", "Eff Mass & Char Length", and "Eff Mass & Eff Stiff" normalization conditions in Figures 7-9, respectively.
-The grey shaded regions represent the one standard deviation ellipses defined in the Methods section and in Shaw (2006).
-Note that low values of the %CV{ellipse} value represent better grouping of the curves and typically correspond to noticeably smaller regions of grey shading.
+Normalization of force-deflection histories.
+To illustrate an example of normalization on forcedeflection histories, the force-deflection curves for the oblique thorax pendulum impacts are shown for the "Non-normalized" condition in Figure 6, and the "Mass-based", "Eff Mass & Char Length", and "Eff Mass & Eff Stiff" normalization conditions in Figures 7-9, respectively.
+The grey shaded regions represent the one standard deviation ellipses defined as in Shaw (2006) where at each point along the mean forcedeflection curve there is an ellipse which contains a one standard deviation amount of error.
+Note that low values of cumulative ellipse error represent better grouping of the curves and typically correspond to noticeably smaller regions of grey shading.